ms/buildtogether.tech/git-solo/index.md

 > make sure that everything builds and runs there.
 Doing that will tell you if you
 > or one of your teammates has forgotten to commit a key file.
 In an advanced
 > course, you might be asked to do this automatically every time someone commits
-> changes; we'll explore this in <span x="tooling"/>.
+> changes; we'll explore this in <a section="tooling"/>.

 ## A Branch-Based Workflow

 So far we have only used a sequential timeline with Git: each change builds on the one before, and *only* on the one before.
 However, there are times when we want to work on several things at once.
-To do this, we can use <span i="branch (in Git); Git!branch" g="branch_git">branches</span> to work on separate tasks in parallel.
+To do this, we can use
+<span g="branch_git" i="branch (in Git); Git!branch">branches</span> to work on
+separate tasks in parallel.
 Each branch is like a parallel timeline: changes made to one branch have no effect on other branches unless and until we explicitly merge them.

 We can see what branches exist in a repository like this: